-Welcome to New Earth Disability (NED), which is the first major initiative aimed at addressing the intersection of climate change and disability worldwide.
-We are happy that you have discovered this extremely important topic, and we will strive to give you more resources to learn and make change in your community.
+Welcome to New Earth Disability, which is the first major initiative aimed at addressing the intersection of climate change and disability worldwide.
+We are happy that you have discovered this extremely important topic and we strive to give you more resources to learn and make change in your community.
 Read on for more.

 Why Climate Change and Disability?

-- Climate change will lead to more frequent and intense storms, such as powerful hurricanes or flood-causing downpours.
-People with disabilities are especially vulnerable during storms: they have difficulty evacuating hard-hit areas, escaping damaged buildings, finding accessible shelters, and finding medical and personal support care during extreme weather events.
-Therefore, there should be comprehensive disaster readiness and response (DRR) that includes the needs of people with disabilities.
+- Natural disasters: Climate change will lead to more frequent and intense natural disasters, such as hurricanes, flood-causing downpours, or wildfires.
+People with disabilities are especially vulnerable during natural disasters: they have difficulty evacuating hard-hit areas, escaping damaged buildings, finding accessible shelters, and finding medical and personal support care during emergencies.
+Therefore, there should be comprehensive disaster readiness and response (DRR) that includes the needs of PWDs.

-- Hundreds of millions to well over 1 billion people may be displaced due to the consequences of climate change, such as abandoning flooding shorelines or areas without water, being displaced by a storm and never moving back, or even escaping from violent conflict sparked by climate-related effects.
-However, it may be difficult for people with disabilities to move; they may not be able to find accessible transportation or housing, they may not be able to keep or re-enroll in healthcare/social services, their personal support networks may become scattered, or they may simply be turned away at the border because of their disability.
-It is important to guarantee or provide accessible transportation and housing, help to maintain support networks and medical services, and ensure that migration law does not discriminate based on disability.
+- Climate migration: Hundreds of millions to well over 1 billion people may be displaced due to the consequences of climate change in the coming decades.
+Some reasons for moving include abandoning flooding shorelines or drought-ridden areas, being displaced by a climate-related natural disaster and never moving back, or even escaping from violent conflict sparked by climate-related effects (i.e. wars over limited water resources).
+However, it may be difficult for PWDs to move: they may not be able to find accessible transportation or housing, they may not be able to keep healthcare/social services, their personal support networks may become scattered, or they may simply be turned away at borders because of their disability.
+It is important to guarantee accessible transportation and housing, maintain support networks and medical services, and ensure that migration law does not discriminate based on disability.

-These are huge issues that will take massive efforts to address.
-The lives of people with disabilities are at stake, so we must start those efforts now–and in the biggest way possible.
-That will require everything from research to rebuilding infrastructure and services to creating partnerships between organizations and countries to enforcing international law.
-Most importantly, it will take resources, focus, energy, and teamwork; it is important to start now.
+These climate-related issues and more will take massive efforts to address.
+Because so many lives are at stake, we must start those efforts now – and for the sake of people with disabilities, in the most comprehensive way possible.
+That will require everything from research, to rebuilding infrastructure and services, to creating partnerships between organizations and countries, to enforcing international law.
+But most importantly, it will take resources, focus, energy, and teamwork.
+And it is important to start now.

-This part of the WID website is broken up into several topics (see below).
-We are continually expanding our research and partnerships–so please check back regularly.
-The NED team at WID is always looking for new partners and collaborators as well, so please feel free to get in touch with Alex Ghenis at firstname.lastname@example.org.
+This section of the WID website is broken up into several topics, from an overview of climate change to the effects of specific climate-related issues.
+We are continually expanding our research and partnerships – so check back regularly.
+We are always looking for more partners and collaborators as well, so also please feel free to get in touch with Alex Ghenis, the NED project manager, at firstname.lastname@example.org.

 In addition to this NED introduction page, NED online offers: